A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Problem Formulation

-In system~\eqref{sys1}, the time-dependent variable $\omega_j$ represents the deviation of the frequency at bus $j$ from its nominal value, namely 50Hz (or 60Hz).
-The time dependent variables $p^M_j$ represent the mechanical power injection to the generation bus $j$.
-The constant $\Lambda_j$ represents the frequency damping coefficient at bus $j$.
-The time-dependent variables $\eta_{ij}$ and $p_{ij}$ represent, respectively, the power angle difference\footnote{The quantities $\eta_{ij}$ represent the phase differences between buses $i$ and $j$, given by $\theta_i - \theta_j$, i.e. $\eta_{ij} = \theta_i - \theta_j$.
-The angles themselves must also satisfy $\dot{\theta}_j = \omega_j$ at all $j \in N$.
-This equation is omitted in \eqref{sys1} since the power transfers are functions of the phase differences only.} and the power transferred from bus $i$ to bus $j$.
-The constant $M_j > 0$ denotes the generator inertia.
-The response of the system~\eqref{sys1} will be studied, when a step change $p_j^L$, $j \in N$ {occurs in} the uncontrollable demand.
+In system~\eqref{sys1}, the time-dependent variables $\omega_j$ and $p^M_j$ represent respectively the deviation of the frequency at bus $j$ from its nominal value, namely 50Hz (or 60Hz), and the mechanical power injection to the generation bus $j$.
+The positive constants $\Lambda_j$ and $M_j$ represent the frequency damping coefficient and generator inertia at any bus $j$ and generation bus $j$ respectively.
+The time-dependent variables $\eta_{ij}$ and $p_{ij}$ represent, respectively, the power angle difference\footnote{The phase differences between buses $i$ and $j$ satisfy $\eta_{ij} = \theta_i - \theta_j$.
+The angles themselves must also satisfy $\dot{\theta}_j = \omega_j, j \in N$.
+This equation is omitted in \eqref{sys1} since the power transfers are functions of the phase differences only.} and the power transferred from bus $i$ to bus $j$. {Finally, $p_j^L$ denotes the uncontrollable demand at bus $j$.
+Below, we consider a wide class of generation dynamics and study {the} {stability properties of the equilibria of the system.}}

+\begin{remark} The analysis presented in this paper can be trivially extended to incorporate controllable demand.
+However, we focus on generation since the use of high order schemes is more relevant in this case and also for brevity in presentation. \end{remark}